-Then she fell in love with Churchill, and the rest is history.
-Countless trips north to experience, photograph, learn and volunteer there have allowed her to bring her passions, energy and talents together.
-She has volunteered countless hours at the Churchill Northern Studies Centre, where she sits on the board as an executive member.
-Whether sea kayaking or running rapids in remote areas, waiting with camera at the ready for a red fox to pounce on a lemming, ice fishing at 30 below, watching in awe as the Northern lights explode across the tundra, or counting birds migrating north out of the marsh at sunrise in spring, Judy’s infectious enthusiasm and pure enjoyment is always fully matched with her commitment to safety for herself and others.
-She is keen to share her knowledge and interest and grateful for every opportunity to learn something new and to fully experience nature.
+Once she fell in love with Churchill, the rest is history.
+Countless trips north to experience, photograph, learn and volunteer in the Churchill region have allowed Judy to bring her passions, energy and talents together.
+She has volunteered countless hours at the Churchill Northern Studies Center, where she is an executive member of the board.
+Whether sea kayaking or running rapids in remote areas, waiting with camera at the ready for a red fox to pounce on a lemming, ice fishing at 30° below, watching in awe as the northern lights burst over the tundra, or counting birds migrating north out of the marsh at sunrise in spring, Judy exudes infectious enthusiasm and pure enjoyment.
+Both are always fully matched with her commitment to safety for herself and her guests.
+She is keen to share her knowledge of northern nature and local culture, and grateful for every opportunity to learn something new with every nature immersion.

 “Wow!
 Judy was beyond fantastic.She was super kind to our children and kept us engaged the whole time.
 It was our first time doing a tour, and it far exceeded our expectations.
 Judy made us feel welcomed and at home the entire time.
 I did not want to leave.”

 “We couldn't have been more pleased with our guide, Judy.
 My sister and I have taken a lot of trips and she rated among the best guides we’ve ever had.
 She was friendly, knowledgeable and always had interesting facts to share.
 Judy really made the trip for us!”